SRI-CSL/yices2/doc/sphinx/source/basic-usage.rst

   2. The symbol table will map the strings ``"x"`` and ``"y"`` to the terms ``x`` and ``y``, respectively.

-We can now build more complex term by using constructors such as :c:func:`yices_arith_geq0_atom` and :c:func:`yices_and3`::
+We can now build a more complex term by using constructors such as :c:func:`yices_arith_geq0_atom` and :c:func:`yices_and3`::

    term_t f = yices_and3(yices_arith_geq0_atom(x),